 Ocho Rios, a truly beautiful town on the Northern side of the island is a beloved destination for those looking for one of the best Jamaica vacation spots.
 The name literally translates as Eight Rivers but it is widely believed that it is derived from the name Las Chorreras meaning The Waterfalls.
 Not surprising really that the early Spanish settlers bestowed this name on the area as nearby the breath-taking Dunn’s River Falls cascade down to the sea.

 This beautiful waterfall is one of many such cascades that can be found throughout Jamaica.
-Admittedly, Dunn’s River Falls is perhaps the most widely visited as you can really leap into the experience and climb up along the natural terraced steps of the Falls.
+Admittedly, Dunn’s River Falls is perhaps the most widely visited as you can really leap into the experience and climb up along the naturally terraced steps of the Falls.
 It’s a fairly demanding climb and rather a soggy one too.
 If you prefer to enjoy the experience with dry feet, there are a series of steps built along the side of the Falls that allow you to navigate your way to the top under a canopy of foliage.

 I was surprised to see such an important natural landmark allowing hordes of tourists to clamber over the rocky ledges.
 I imagined all sorts of wearing down and damage being inflicted on these lovely terraced steps.
 Well, no need to worry.
 The cool waters contain such high quantities of travertine and calcium carbonate that they continuously renew themselves by depositing sediments that rebuild their terraces.
 How brilliant is that?
 So no excuses allowed – jump right in and enjoy the full experience!